joe-speedboat/ansible.elastic_easy/README.md

 * compatibility with elastic.elasticsearch without customizing it
 * inventory of multiple hosts will form a working cluster
-* single node inventory will form a single node cluster
+* single node inventory will form a secured single node
 * add and/or reconfigure nodes within a cluster
 * automatic bootstrapping of a new cluster
 * basic best practice implemented